Are You An SMA Carrier?May 01, 2011 by Victoria Strong

 Are You An SMA Carrier?
 It is simple to learn if you are 1 in 40.
-A simple blood or saliva test will determine if you are a carrier of SMA.
-Both parents must be carriers for the baby to have the active form of SMA.
-Currently SMA is not a standard test and you must request this test from your doctor.
+A simple blood or saliva test will determine if you are a carrier of Spinal Muscular Atrophy, SMA.
+SMA occurs through autosomal recessive inheritance.
+Meaning, in general, both parents must be carriers for the baby to have the active form of SMA.
+Currently, SMA is NOT a standard test and you must request this test from your doctor.
 Ideally, carrier testing should be done before pregnancy to provide the widest array of options for prevention.

 Why Is Carrier Screening Important?
 The American College of Medical Genetics (ACMG) recommends that all adults of reproductive age who are planning to conceive be offered carrier testing for Spinal Muscular Atrophy.
 Why does ACMG recommend this? –> 1 in every 40 people UNKNOWINGLY carry the SMA gene.
 Most have NO family history of the disease and NO signs during pregnancy.
 1 in 40!